Kurbaan (2009 film): Development

-In February 2008, Saif Ali Khan and Kareena Kapoor were confirmed as the leads of the film.
-Kapoor described her role as challenging and hinted that John Abraham would also appear in the film.
-In December 2008, UTV Motion Pictures acquired distribution rights.
-According to director Rensil D'Silva in an interview with Rediff.com, the story originated with producer Karan Johar.
-After D'Silva learned that Johar appreciated the concept, Johar asked him to direct it.
-D'Silva described the film as a complex story spanning from India to the United States, exploring Islam in the contemporary world.
-He emphasized that the narrative centers around a female protagonist, Avantika Ahuja (Kapoor), a psychology lecturer in New York who returns to India to care for her father, meets Ehsaan Khan (Khan), and relocates with him to the U.S., where the storyline takes a darker turn.
-D'Silva clarified that the film was not based on the 9/11 attacks.
+In February 2008, Khan and Kapoor were confirmed as leads for the film.
+Kapoor called her role challenging and hinted of John Abraham featuring in the film.
+In December 2008, UTV Motion Pictures acquired the distribution rights of the film.
+In an interview with Rediff, D'Silva agreed that its Karan Johar's story.
+Johar told him about the film and for the next few months, D'Silva couldn't get it off his head.
+D'Silva learnt from a common friend that Karan loved the story, so he asked D'Silva to direct it.
+D' Silva went on to add that the film is a very intricate story from India to the US, pondering into state of Islam in the modern world.
+He acknowledged it as a woman's story, where Avantika Ahuja (Kapoor) plays a psychology lecturer living in New York.
+She comes to India to take care of her ailing father and joins Delhi University.
+She meets Ehsaan Khan (Khan), they fall in love, marry and go back to the US.
+Post the movement, things with them turn topsy-turvy.
+D'Silva cleared that the film was not based on 9/11 attacks.